-One of the stars of Titanes en el Ring was Rubén “el ancho” Puecelle.
+One of the stars of Titanes en el Ring was Rubén "el ancho" Peucelle.
 While tumbling out of the ring, he legitimately hit and injured his head on the ringside floor after the top rope snapped.
-Puecelle was taken to the back and tended by Martín, the ring crew seconds and some first aid attendants.
-Martín asked a second for a “block of ice,” but since none were available backstage, the second proceeded to obtain one from the concession stand area where everybody saw.
-Later, when reporters asked what the ice was for, Martín with a straight face said that it was to “keep La Momia (The Mummy) on ice,” meaning to keep The Mummy frozen until needed.
+Peucelle was taken to the back and tended by Martín, the ring crew seconds, and some first aid attendants.
+Martín asked a second for a "block of ice," but since none were available backstage, the second proceeded to obtain one from the concession stand area where everybody saw.
+Later, when reporters asked what the ice was for, Martín, with a straight face, said that it was to "keep La Momia (The Mummy) on ice," meaning to keep The Mummy frozen until needed.

-The man who carried the ice was interviewed in 1994, six years after Titanes had already disappeared off the air but not from the conscience of the fans.
-He laughed when asked about this strange gimmick and said, “The Man Who Carries a Block of Ice became a national mystery.”
-According to him, the key was to just walk with the ice, stay silent and give no explanations about why he carried it.
+The man who carried the ice was interviewed in 1994, six years after Titanes had already disappeared off the air but not from the fans’ conscience.
+He laughed when asked about this strange gimmick and said, "The Man Who Carries a Block of Ice became a national mystery."
+According to him, the key was to walk with the ice, stay silent, and give no explanations about why he carried it.
 He eventually left wrestling and became a pastor.

 Watch: “The Man Who Carries a Block of Ice” from Titanes en el Ring (song in English)